 On this level, sub-object data should be fused into coherent object states.
 In DyKnow there are mainly two functionalities used, state aggregation and the creation of object linkage structures.
-A state collects a set of sub-object features into a state which can be used as a single value similar to the value of a struct in C. Linkage structures are then used to reason about the identity of objects and to classify existing objects.
+A state collects a set of sub-object features (which could represent properties of an object) into a state which can be used as a synchronized value similar to the value of a struct in C. Linkage structures are then used to reason about the identity of objects and to classify existing objects.

-In the linkage structure two special cases of data fusion are handled.
-The first is the fusion of codesignated objects, i.e. when two or more objects from the same class are hypothesized as actually being the same entity, where the knowledge related to each of these objects has to be fused into a single object.
-There are two modes of doing this fusion; it can either be done continuously, so that all the individual object instances still exist, but their content is continually fused into a new object, or it can be a one-shot fusion where all knowledge at the moment of the codesignation is fused into a single new object and the old objects are deleted.
+In the linkage structure two special cases of data fusion are needed.
+The first is the fusion of codesignated objects, i.e. when two or more objects from the same class are hypothesized as actually being the same entity, where the knowledge related to each of these objects have to be fused into a single object.
+There are two modes of doing this fusion; it can either be done continuously, so that all the individual object instances still exist but their content is continually fused into a new object, or it can be as a one-shot fusion where all knowledge at the moment of the codesignation is fused into a single new object and the old objects are deleted.

 The second special case is the fusion of several different objects from different classes into a single object.
 This is the case when an object is linked-to from more than one object of different classes.
 For example, assume our robot has both a sonar and a camera, each sensor provides subobject fluent approximations containing the sensor readings related to entities in the world.
-If the entity sensed by the sonar and the entity sensed by the camera are hypothesized as being the same entity, the position according to the camera fluent approximation and the position according to the sonar fluent approximation must be merged into a single position fluent approximation, representing the combined knowledge about the entity.
-In DyKnow this would be done using a computational unit which takes two fluent streams as input one with camera positions and one with sonar positions and using an appropriate algorithm computes a new fluent approximation, the combined position in the world.
-The stream will be generated as long as the hypothesis that the three objects are the same is maintained.
+If the entity sensed by the sonar and the entity sensed by the camera are hypothesized as being the same entity, the position fluent approximation of the camera state and the position fluent approximation of the sonar state must be merged into a single position fluent approximation, representing the combined knowledge about the entity.
+In DyKnow this would be done using a computational unit which takes two data streams as input, as shown in Figure 9, one with camera positions and one with sonar positions and using some algorithm to compute a new fluent approximation, the combined position in the world.
+The streams will be generated as long as the hypothesis that the three objects are the same is maintained.